iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.47.669/report.md

 > Truly grateful to Dubai, UAE for the vaccine and for prioritizing public health and safety.
 Had my 2nd dose in Grand Hyatt, doctor/medical and staff were kind, accommodating and truly helped and assisted to locate my record so I can have to my 2nd dose.
 Thank you.<br> :date: __2021-05-18 05:12:44__

-> My covid vaccine 1st dose showed sputnik then I take my 2nd vaccine with sputnik why it shown here in alhosn my 2nd which turn another first dose vaccine as sinopharm.
-How it turn out like this.??<br> :date: __2021-05-17 16:28:44__

-> It is working properly.
-Please implement an offline feature with "vaccinted" QR code validity for 24 hours, or something similar, as app is not working without wifi.
-Thanks.<br> :date: __2021-05-16 11:43:16__

-> Very good app to get vaccine report and test result quickly<br> :date: __2021-05-15 20:21:50__

 #### 3-star reviews